 7.131 Some forms of retail development may be inappropriate in shopping centres.
 Raw building materials like timber, sand and cement sold mainly to the trade by builders merchants are not normal forms of comparison shopping.
-The large display areas needed for car sales and garden centres mean these uses have not traditionally boated in shopping centres.
+The large display areas needed for car sales and garden centres mean these uses have not traditionally located in shopping centres.
 Car accessories are not normally purchased by people who do not own a motor vehicle.
 Therefore the establishment of these uses in other locations is not likely to adversely affect the Plan's retail strategy.
 Accordingly:-

-PROPOSALS FOR ESTABLISHMENTS FROM WHICH THE SALES WOULD BE STRICTLY LIMITED TO [Delete: SELL] HEAVY RAW MATERIALS, MOTOR VEHICLES AND PARTS AND GARDENING SUPPLIES WILL BE PERMITTED OUTSIDE EXISTING SHOPPING CENTRES.
+PROPOSALS FOR ESTABLISHMENTS FROM WHICH THE SALES WOULD BE STRICTLY LIMITED TO HEAVY RAW MATERIALS, MOTOR VEHICLES AND PARTS AND GARDENING SUPPLIES WILL BE PERMITTED OUTSIDE EXISTING SHOPPING CENTRES.

-- 7.132 The policy allows, subject to other planning considerations, proposals for the sale of raw building materials where the range of goods is often heavy and bulky and requires commercial transport to remove them.
-However, the type of retail operation pursued by most national DIY chains involves the sale of a wide range of goods, the majority of which are not heavy raw materials or gardening supplies and which would not accord with Policy CR12.
-Such developments will be tested against policies CR8, CR9 and CR11. - 7.133 Planning permission for proposals that are acceptable under this policy will [Delete: normally] be conditioned to these uses only, where the scale or location of the proposal is such that a general retail permission would not have been granted.
-For example, proposals for garden centres out of centre will [Delete: normally] have a condition imposed limiting the range of goods to be sold to those used in connection with the maintenance, upkeep and improvement of domestic gardens and plants including greenhouses, garden stores and conservatories.
+7.133 Planning permission for proposals that are acceptable under this policy will be conditioned to these uses only, where the scale or location of the proposal is such that a general retail permission would not have been granted.
+For example, proposals for garden centres out of centre will have a condition imposed limiting the range of goods to be sold to those used in connection with the maintenance, upkeep and improvement of domestic gardens and plants including greenhouses, garden stores and conservatories.
 However garden centre proposals in Green Belt locations will also be subject to Green Belt policies.
 Since the latter seek to keep the land open in character, only those garden centre proposals which retain the open character of the land, and where the prime purpose of any necessary buildings is for growing plants rather than for the sale or display of goods, sheds, greenhouses and conservatories, etcetera, are likely to be permitted.

 Development proposals acceptable under this policy are also subject to other policies in the Plan, such as, for example, policies ensuring that employment land is not used for other purposes.